Band Info and FAQ

 Why be in band?
 Band is not only one of the top musical organizations at Cathedral, but it is also a great way to make a lot of friends very quickly.
 Participation in the band and guard makes you part of a very powerful spirit organization on our campus.
 It also provides you the opportunity for leadership development and personal growth, makes a positive impact on your GPA, and motivates you to always do your best.
 You will play a wide variety of music, have travel opportunities, and prepare yourself for future college band participation.
 Your musical skills will improve, and you will have fun both in creating music and in the social aspects of making/performing that music with others.

 Does it cost anything to be in band?
 Yes, there are fees required to take part in band which cover special clothing, funding for enrichment trips and special opportunities.
-Find detailed information on the fee schedule as well as how we help families fund these fees and manage their band escrow account.

 How many members are in the Pride of the Irish Marching Band?
 Cathedral usually has anywhere between 110 and 130 band and guard members during the fall marching season.